 The ostentatious right-hander bludgeoned van Bunge’s deliveries with breath-taking skill, hitting them flat and high.
 Gibbs is still the only man to have completed the feat in a 50-over World Cup game and the first to do it internationally.

 4. Yuvraj Singh

-Few will forget Singh’s assault on a hapless Stuart Broad during a World Cup T20 game in South Africa in spring 2007.
+Few will forget Singh’s assault on the England cricket team and a hapless Stuart Broad during a World Cup T20 game in South Africa in spring 2007.
 Before Broad bowled the 19th over, Yuvraj had entered into a heated altercation with Andrew Flintoff.

 However, it was Broad who would pay the ultimate price over the next six balls as an annoyed Singh carried out his brilliant retribution.

 ‘Yuvi’ didn’t break sweat once and, with the most exquisite timing and shot selection, dispatched a shell-shocked England seamer over the Kingsmead boundary six times in a row.

 Once again, Shastri was the man behind the mic at the time of Singh’s brilliance, and who better to be calling the action.

 Singh has since retired, but his brilliance that night will be remembered for as long as the game is played.